Mac (computer): 1979–1984: Development

+1984–1991: Launch and early success

 Upon its January 1984 launch, the first Macintosh was described as "revolutionary" by The New York Times.
-Sales initially met projections, but dropped due to the machine's low performance, single floppy disk drive requiring frequent disk swapping, and initial lack of applications.
+Sales initially met projections, but dropped due to the machine's low performance, its single floppy disk drive, which required frequent disk swapping, and its initial lack of applications.
 Author Douglas Adams said of it, "…what I (and I think everybody else who bought the machine in the early days) fell in love with was not the machine itself, which was ridiculously slow and underpowered, but a romantic idea of the machine.
 And that romantic idea had to sustain me through the realities of actually working on the 128K Mac."
 Most of the original Macintosh team left Apple, and some followed Jobs to found NeXT after he was forced out by CEO John Sculley.

 The first Macintosh nevertheless generated enthusiasm among buyers and some developers, who rushed to develop entirely new programs for the platform, including PageMaker, MORE, and Excel.
 Apple soon released the Macintosh 512K with improved performance and an external floppy drive.
-The Macintosh is credited with popularizing the graphical user interface, Jobs's fascination with typography gave it an unprecedented variety of fonts and type styles like italics, bold, shadow, and outline.
-It is the first WYSIWYG computer, and due in large part to PageMaker and Apple's LaserWriter printer, it ignited the desktop publishing market, turning the Macintosh from an early let-down into a notable success.
-Levy called desktop publishing the Mac's "Trojan horse" in the enterprise market, as colleagues and executives tried these Macs and were seduced into requesting one for themselves.
+The Macintosh is credited with popularizing the graphical user interface.
+Jobs's fascination with typography gave it an unprecedented variety of fonts and type styles like italics, bold, shadow, and outline.
+It was the first mass-market WYSIWYG computer, and, due in large part to PageMaker and Apple's LaserWriter printer, it ignited the desktop publishing market, turning the Macintosh from an early disappointment into a notable success.
+Steven Levy called desktop publishing the Mac's "Trojan horse" in the enterprise market, as colleagues and executives tried these Macs and were seduced into requesting one for themselves.
 PageMaker creator Paul Brainerd said: "You would see the pattern.
 A large corporation would buy PageMaker and a couple of Macs to do the company newsletter.
 The next year you'd come back and there would be thirty Macintoshes.
 The year after that, three hundred".
 Ease of use for computer novices was another incentive.
 Peat Marwick was the first, largest, and for some time the only large corporate customer; although the company said that its auditors used Macs because of their portability and not the user interface, after it merged with the IBM PC-using KMG to form KPMG in 1987, the combined company retained Macs after studying both platforms.

 In late 1985, Bill Atkinson, one of the few remaining employees to have been on the original Macintosh team, proposed that Apple create a Dynabook, Alan Kay's concept for a tablet computer that stores and organizes knowledge.
 Sculley rebuffed him, so he adapted the idea into a Mac program, HyperCard, whose cards store any information—text, image, audio, video—with the memex-like ability to semantically link cards together.
 HyperCard was released in 1987 and bundled with every Macintosh.